baibhavdatta21/Multiple-Disease-Predictor/README.md

 # Multiple-Disease-Predictor

-Here is the link to the deployed in heroku- https://multidispred.herokuapp.com/
+Here is the link to the deployment in heroku- https://multidispred.herokuapp.com/